xmlet/HtmlFlow/Readme.md

 style into a `java.io.PrintStream`.
 It also supports *data binders* that enable the same HTML view to be used (or **bind**) with different object models.
-Next we present an example with NO model binding (move forward to check further examples with data binding):
+Next we present an example withOUT model binding (move forward to check further examples with data binding):

 ``` java